What are the Common Types of Car Accident Injuries?

 Punitive damages may be available depending on the extreme malice or recklessness of the at-fault party.
 Anyone from another driver to a truck driver or trucking company could be liable.
 Businesses and government agencies can also be named in these lawsuits.
 Eyewitness accounts and images of the accident scene help lawyers determine fault and file claims appropriately.
 Hiring a lawyer after an accident allows victims to seek damages before the statute of limitations expires.
 Lawyers provide needed assistance as injured and potentially disabled victims focus on recovering.

-Philadelphia Car Accident Lawyers at Nerenberg Law Associates, P.C.
+Philadelphia Auto Accident Lawyers at Nerenberg Law Associates, P.C.
 Help Victims Recover Compensation for Their Injuries

-If you have been injured in a car accident, you can reach out to the Philadelphia car accident lawyers at Nerenberg Law Associates, P.C. for assistance.
+If you have been injured in a car accident, you can reach out to the Philadelphia Auto Accident Attorneys at Nerenberg Law Associates, P.C. for assistance.
 We help our clients recover compensation and protect their rights.
 Call us today at 215-569-9100 or contact us online for a free consultation.
 Located in Philadelphia, we serve clients in both Pennsylvania and New Jersey.